 A backflow preventer helps keep water flowing in the correct direction.
 It siphons into a potable water supply.
 Potable water just means that the water is safe for consumption.
 It is the opposite of non-potable water, which is unexamined, unsafe water.
 Backflow preventers are helpful for use in things like sprinkler systems, handheld showers, pullout faucet spouts, and kitchen sprayers.
 A backflow preventer doesn’t just have to be an apparatus.
 It can also be an air gap.
 An air gap can be a physical barrier against backflow.
 It helps control contamination from cross-connection.

 Cross-connection is where a private and public water system meets.
 When working correctly, it is how a consumer gets their water.
 The problem comes when mistakes or malfunctions on a consumer’s part of the system affect the rest of the system.
 When backflow gets into a public water system, it has the potential to harm other people in your community.

 Back pressure backflow is another problem that can occur in a plumbing system.
 Back pressure is a force that pushes fluid in the opposite direction in a system of pipes.
 In essence, backpressure is one of the causes of backflow.

-Back siphonage is the opposite of backpressure.
-Back siphonage pulls the water.
+Back siphonage is the opposite of back pressure.
+The back siphonage pulls the water.
 Backpressure pushes the water.
 If it’s not clear yet, back siphonage can be likened to a vacuum and backpressure can be likened to a snow blower.

-Mr. Rooter® Plumbing's quick and courteous plumbers provide backflow testing and repair services in the Rochester, NY area.
+Mr. Rooter® Plumbing's quick and courteous plumbers provide backflow testing and repair services in the Rochester, Greece, and Irondequoit area.
 They make sure that your pipes are safe and working as well as possible.

 Request an appointment for a plumbing check-up today to make sure your water is safe.
-We’re here for you with our 24 hour plumbing services at Mr. Rooter of Rochester, NY.
+We’re here for you with our 24-hour plumbing services at Mr. Rooter Plumbing of Rochester.
 There's a reason why they call us Mr.